surzerker/rwkmulti/README.md

 }
 ```

-Update this dictionary to suit your needs, adding or removing keys as desired.
+Update this dictionary to suit your needs.

 ## Troubleshooting

-- **Pages scrolling when keys are sent:**
+- **Pages scrolling when keys are sent:** Update Firefox.
-  Update Firefox to the latest version.

-- **GeckoDriver not found (Windows 11):**
+- **GeckoDriver not found (Windows 11):** Generally unnecessary; ensure Firefox is updated.
-  Generally, GeckoDriver is not needed.
-If issues persist, double-check your Firefox installation.

-- **General issues:**
-  Confirm all dependencies are installed, review logs within the GUI, and check for conflicts with security software.
+- **Other Issues:** Ensure all prerequisites are installed and review GUI logs.

 ## License

 This project is licensed under the MIT License.
-See the `LICENSE` file included in this repository.

 ## Support and Contributions

-- **Need Help?** Open an issue in the GitHub repository.
+- **Need Help?** Open an issue on GitHub.
-- **Want to Contribute?** Fork the repository and submit pull requests to contribute improvements.
+- **Want to Contribute?** Submit pull requests with improvements.

 Thank you for using rwkmulti!